 - Standard Bearer

-- Standard Bearer - While this model is within 5" of the unit commander, the unit commander gains +2 CMD.
+- Standard Bearer - While this model is within 5" of its unit commander, the unit commander gains +2 CMD.

 - Hand Cannon - 12" range, POW 12 ranged attack